 Jennifer J. Bute, Ph.D.

-Dr. Jennifer J. Bute is an Associate Professor in the Department of Communication Studies at IUPUI and a former Senior Editor for the journal Health Communication.
+Dr. Jennifer J. Bute is a Professor of Communication Studies in the Department of Communication Studies at IUPUI; Adjunct Faculty, Women’s, Gender, and Sexuality Studies, IU School of Liberal Arts; Translational Scholar, IUPUI Center for Translating Research into Practice; and a former Senior Editor for the journal Health Communication.
 Dr. Bute’s research centers on communication about health in interpersonal relationships.
 Most of her work has explored issues of reproductive health, such as how people manage private information about topics like infertility and miscarriage.